former toilet salesman

-I live with one awesome wife, two decent children and three ill-behaved furry things in Parkland County, near Edmonton, Alberta, Canada.
+I live with one awesome wife, two decent children and approximately have a dozen ill-behaved furry things in Parkland County, near Edmonton, Alberta, Canada.

 During my formative years, as an avid reader, I was always impressed by author bios that contained lengthy lists of varied occupations.
 At the time, as I looked ahead to my future, I thought it would be “totally deadly” to cobble together a career from stints as an underwater welder, lobster trap salesman, mattress factory spring inspector, or whatever.

-So, after I’d left my hometown of St. Paul, Alberta, Canada, and had dutifully completed a bachelor of commerce degree at the University of Alberta, I veered off the straight path and began my own collection of "whatever" jobs.
+So, after I’d left my hometown of St. Paul, Alberta, Canada, and had dutifully completed a business degree at the University of Alberta, I veered off the straight path and began my own collection of "whatever" jobs.
 Throughout my 20s and into my 30s, the list grew to include the following occupations.

 Along the way I also acquired a music diploma from Grant MacEwan Community College (now MacEwan University) and a master of arts in journalism degree from the University of Western Ontario.

-This is where you come in.
-Please explore the writing samples and other content on my website, and if you like what you see (heck, even if you don't), please connect with me somehow … anyhow.
-I'm on Twitter, Facebook and Google+.
+I invite you to explore the writing samples and other content on my website.
+If you like what you see (heck, even if you don't), please connect with me somehow … anyhow.
+I post every once in a while on the social media.
+I even have a Facebook page!
 I've also included a form at the bottom of my site that allows you to subscribe to periodic email updates.

-That's the end of my spiel, but before I let you go, since I went through the trouble of gathering such a vast and varied employment background, I want to leave you with some sort of useful tidbit.
-Here's the best I can do: If you're ever in the market for a new toilet, make sure you get one that flushes good.
+Before I let you go, since I went through the trouble of gathering such a vast and varied employment background, I want to leave you with some sort of useful tidbit that I’ve retained from this experience.
+Here's the best I can do: If you're ever in the market for a new toilet, be sure to get one that flushes good.